Samimech/Samimech/README.md

 - 👀 I’m interested in quantitative finance
 - 🌱 I’m currently learning to compute some market metrics and financial modeling
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me, i invite you to check my linkedIn's profil "Sami Mechouahi Riffi
+- 📫 How to reach me, i invite you to check my linkedIn's profil "Sami Mechouahi Riffi"

 <!---
 Samimech/Samimech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.